helgasoft/leaflet.dexie/README.md

 - [dexie.js](https://github.com/dfahlander/Dexie.js) - to store tiles in indexedDB asynchronously

 ### Demo
-The [Demo](https://helgasoft.github.io/leaflet.dexie/index.html) implements creation and deletion of offline maps and can simulate offline map display.
+The [Demo](https://helgasoft.github.io/leaflet.dexie/demo/index.html) implements creation and deletion of offline maps and can simulate offline map display.

 ### Usage
 Main usage is for offline maps, but could be also used to store other information.
 [API documentation](https://github.com/helgasoft/leaflet.dexie/blob/master/docs/api.md) is available.

 ### Manual installation
-Download [leaflet.dexie.min.js](https://raw.githubusercontent.com/helgasoft/leaflet.dexie/master/dist/leaflet.dexie.min.js) and add it in a script tag to your page after leaflet and dexie.
+Add a &lt;script&gt; tag to your HTML page after _leaflet_ and _dexie_.
+You can web-load the script, or download [leaflet.dexie.min.js](https://raw.githubusercontent.com/helgasoft/leaflet.dexie/master/dist/leaflet.dexie.min.js) and load it locally.
 See code below.

 ### Minimal code sample
 ```html